xplenty/xplenty-api-doc-v2/resources/cluster.md

-An Xplenty **cluster** is a Hadoop cluster - a group of machines (nodes) that is allocated exclusively to your account's users.
+An Xplenty **cluster** is a group of machines (nodes) that is allocated exclusively to your account's users.
 You can create one or more clusters, and you can run one or more jobs on each cluster.
 A cluster that you've created remains allocated to your account until it's terminated.

 You will need to provide an active cluster when [starting a new job](https://github.com/xplenty/xplenty-api-doc-v2/blob/master/sections/run-job.md).